 Anthony Mazzella, Ph.D., is a psychoanalyst and psychotherapist in private practice on the Upper East Side of Manhattan.
 He is a training analyst and full member at the Institute for Psychoanalytic Training & Research (IPTAR), as well as being a current member of The International Psychoanalytic Association (IPA).
 Membership in the IPA is restricted to psychoanalysts who fulfill the most rigorous and recognized international standards for psychoanalytic training in the world.
 Dr. Mazzella is both a Fellow of the IPA and at IPTAR.
 Dr. Mazzella is on faculty and is a supervisor at IPTAR and the Metropolitan Institute for Training in Psychoanalytic Psychotherapy (MITPP).

 "My mission is to build a trusting relationship that will allow you to gain insight into your inner life and behaviors so you can make more deliberate choices and therefore lead a more fulfilling life..."

 - Dr. Mazzella

 Why Choose Dr. Mazzella?

-In my earlier blogs I stated that there are many different causes, or pathways, that lead to depression.
-The goal of this brief commentary is to focus on the role anger and aggression play in keeping the depressed mental state alive.
-The emphasis will be on a few different ways that anger and aggression directly impact …
+In my earlier articles, I state that there are many different causes of and pathways to depression.
+This commentary focuses on the role anger and aggression play in keeping the depressed mental state alive (i.e., allowing it to persist).
+It puts particular emphasis on a few ways anger and aggression directly impact one’s mood.

 WHAT PATIENTS ARE SAYING